SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

-The group trained two types of neural network, visually depicted in Figure \ref{fig:P2}, to output a score that measures the dissimilarity between a pair of protein shapes, encoded via the 3DZDs.
+We trained two types of neural network, visually depicted in Figure \ref{fig:P2}, to output a score that measures the dissimilarity between a pair of protein shapes, encoded via the 3DZDs.

 \begin{itemize} \item The first framework (Extractor model) was previously used in a SHREC track on multi-domain protein shape retrieval, see \cite{shrec2020}.
-The network is structured into multiple layers: an encoder layer with 3 hidden units of size 250, 200 and 150, respectively; a feature comparator layer that computes the Euclidean distance, the cosine distance, the element-wise absolute difference and product; a fully connected layer with 2 hidden units of size 100 and 50, respectively.
+The network is structured into multiple layers: an encoder layer, which converts 3DZD to a vector of 150 features, has 3 hidden units of size 250, 200, and 150, respectively; a feature comparator layer that computes the Euclidean distance, the cosine distance, the element-wise absolute difference, and product; and a fully connected layer with 2 hidden units of size 100 and 50, respectively.
 There are multiple hidden units in each layer.
 The ReLU activation function is used in all layers, except for the output of the fully connected layer where the sigmoid activation function has been preferred, This choice allows to interpret the output as the probability, for any pair of proteins, to be in the same class.

 \item The second framework (EndtoEnd model) is similar to the first one, except for the removal of the feature comparator layer.
 The output of the encoder layer directly flows into the fully connected layer and the network is trained end-to-end. \end{itemize} The network was trained on the training set of $3,585$ protein structures that was provided by the organizers.
 The training set was further split into a training set and a validation set, by using respectively $80\%$ and $20\%$ of data (i.e. $2,868$ conformations for training and the remaining $717$ for validation).
 From the $717\times 717$ classification matrix of the validation set, $10,436$ protein pairs were extracted for the purpose of network validation.